 Using Digital Setting Circles with your Telescope

 Digital setting circles (DSCs) make locating celestial objects in the night sky much easier, especially faint objects or when observing in light polluted areas.
-The Astronomy Club of Asheville presentation below tells you just how DSCs work and more.
+The Astronomy Club of Asheville presentation below explains just how DSCs work and more.

 An Introduction to the Gear of Astro-photography

 The link below provides a great guide for folks both new to and experienced with astro- photography.
 This file is a large “pdf” file (10.6 MB) that you may open here and then save to your computer, but it takes a few moments to load.